 quo facto malo – Latin for ‘having done this evil’.
 When a person desires to do evil to another, they will manufacture or fantasize in their mind, offenses their target has committed, which serve to therefore justify their actions; harm which they had conducted or intended to conduct from very beginning, but were simply waiting for the right excuse to blame it upon.

-quod fieri – (Latin: ‘something to be done’) – a form of intervention bias in which something is done, not from sound evidence or a history of effectiveness, but rather simply because ‘something must be done’.
+quod fieri – (Latin: (lit.) ‘(the fact) that (now a specific thing is) to be done’) – a form of intervention bias action, in which the action is not taken from sound evidence or a history of effectiveness, but rather simply because something must be done.
 This type of decision or action usually is executed in a panic situation, in the face of a slow moving disaster, or a theater of cataclysmic mirage.
-Ironically its feckless or inane basis is compensated for, by a religious fanaticism as to its claimed (but usually false) effectiveness.
+Ironically its feckless or inane basis is compensated for, by a religious, political, or social fanaticism as to its claimed (but usually false) effectiveness.
 Those who raise questions regarding the action are typically cast as deplorable and anti-virtue.

 quod gratis asseritur, gratis negatur – that which can be declared without basis, can be dismissed without basis.
 This phrase, does not mean that the subject declaration is existentially incorrect, nor that the antithetical set therefore bears truth – rather simply that I can refuse to accede to such a declaration, without any particular reason or soundness in arguing.
 While this is a form of skepticism, the apothegm can be abused to mistakenly perform debunking.
 The clarifying action on the part of the skeptic being its usage as a refusal to accede versus a negation of an idea (inverse negation fallacy).
 The latter is not warranted inside this principle of philosophy.